malak584/comparing-sorting-algoritms/README.md

 # Sorting Product Weights

 ## Description
-This project implements **Bubble Sort** and **Selection Sort** to sort a list of product weights for a logistics company.
-The performance of both sorting algorithms is measured and compared with Python's built-in `sorted()` function.
+This project implements **Bubble Sort, Selection Sort, and Insertion Sort** to sort a list of product weights for a logistics company.
+The performance of these sorting algorithms is measured and compared with Python's built-in `sorted()` function.

 ## Features
 - **Bubble Sort**: A simple sorting algorithm that repeatedly swaps adjacent elements if they are in the wrong order.
 - **Selection Sort**: An algorithm that selects the smallest element and moves it to its correct position.
+- **Insertion Sort**: A sorting algorithm that builds the sorted array one item at a time, inserting each new element into its correct position.
-- **Performance Measurement**: Execution time comparison for small (50 elements) and large (1000 elements) datasets.
+- **Performance Measurement**: Execution time comparison for **small (50 elements), large (1000 elements), and extra-large (10,000 elements) datasets**.
 - **Analysis**: Insights into algorithm efficiency and real-world implications.

 ## Implementation

 ### Bubble Sort
 The algorithm repeatedly swaps adjacent elements if they are out of order until the entire list is sorted.

 ```python
 def bubble_sort(arr):
     n = len(arr)